emmajanedrews/base-template/_posts/2018-04-11-tax-day-breakfast-and-document-shredding-celebration.md

 Friends, clients, happy (?) tax payers! &nbsp;😊

 We, like you, are glad tax day has come and gone!
-And hopefully you either got a refund, or saved a few bucks to pay Uncle Sam.
+And hopefully you either got a refund, or saved a few bucks to pay Uncle Same.

 Either way, LET’S CELEBRATE!